 Then, simply mark out your niche with a pencil and use a reciprocating saw to make a deep cut into the wall studs.

-When you’re done, you can make or insert ready-made wall niche shelves like these ones.
+When you’re done with our small bedroom ideas, you can make or insert ready-made wall niche shelves like these ones.

 16: Use Bed Sets for an Ever-Changing Color-Scheme